India – Public Notary for overseas documents

 We regularly notarise the following documents:

-- Affidavits and statutory declarations used in Indian court proceedings, including divorce proceedings.
+- Affidavits and statutory declarations used in Indian court proceedings, including Hindu divorce proceedings.

 - General Power of Attorney or Special Power of Attorney used in property transactions and court proceedings in India, sometimes required by banks or government departments.

-- Indian government and immigration forms for renewing passports (including lost or damaged passports) and other formal documents for Indian citizens, Overseas Citizen of India, and Non-resident Indian/Person of Indian Origin.
+- Indian government and immigration forms for renewing passports (including lost or damaged passports, expired passports, change of appearance or change in signatures) and other formal documents for Indian citizens, Overseas Citizen of India, and Non-resident Indian/Person of Indian Origin.

 - Indian Drivers Licence Verification whenever required for converting an Indian drivers licence to a NSW drivers licence, especially when the name that appears on the passport and the drivers licence are different.